-2. Know and manage your risks
+2. Know and manage the risks

 Safety and potential harm should be considered, both in consequence of the product’s intended use, and other reasonably foreseeable uses.
-For example, the possibility of malicious attacks on the technology need to be thought through.
+For example, the possibility of malicious attacks on the technology needs to be thought through.
 Attacks may be against safety, security, data integrity, or other aspects of the system, such as to achieve some particular decision outcome.
 As with benefits, assessment of risks can be in respect of individuals (not just users), communities, society and environment and should consider plausible future trends or changes.

 How likely are the risks, and how significant?

-Do you have a plan to mitigate and manage the risks?
+Is there a plan to mitigate and manage the risks?